JustMaoshu/JavaWebMVCLoginDemo/README.md

 # JavaWebMVCLoginDemo
-A login and registration web page based on MVC model.
+A login and registration web page based on MVC model.By JustMaoshu.